secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/processes/_index.md

 ## Iteration Scheduling

-The [iteration schedule and cadence](./professional-services-delivery-methodology/iteration-scheduling/_index.md) is first introduced in Iteration 0, and is part of the Communication Plan that lives within the Gitlab Customer Project (Group).
+The [iteration schedule and cadence](professional-services-delivery-methodology/iteration-scheduling/_index.md) is first introduced in Iteration 0, and is part of the Communication Plan that lives within the GitLab Customer Project (Group).
 It is important the Customer agrees to an Iteration Schedule as an output of the Customer Kickoff, but should be introduced & collaborated with the Customer as part of our Stakeholder Planning meeting.

 There are five components within an Iteration schedule: